d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   line is determined by a bespoke /indentation engine/.
 The indentation engine analyses the syntactic context of a given line and determines the appropriate indentation to apply based on a set of rules.

+  Key: TAB (indent-for-tab-command)
+        Indent the current line.
+If the region is active, indent all the lines within it.
+Calls the mode-dependent function specified by the variable `indent-line-function' to do the work.
+  Function: sweeprolog-indent-line
+        Indent the current line according to SWI-Prolog conventions.
+        This function is used as an `indent-line-function' in `sweeprolog-mode' buffers.
+  Command: sweeprolog-infer-indent-style
+        Infer indentation style for the current buffer from its contents.

   The entry point of the indentation engine is the function `sweeprolog-indent-line' which takes no arguments and indents that